The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: Effects of affirmative action on marginal admits

 For general track enrollees, we find some evidence that the early-career return to attending UERJ declined from the pre-AA to post-AA cohorts (Table \ref{tab:rd_returns}, Panel B).
-This suggests that there may have been negative spillover effects of UERJ's affirmative action policy on other students.
-In the post-AA cohorts, marginally-admitted general applicants were less likely to work at high-paying firms, and they were more likely to work with UERJ's affirmative action alumni (Table \ref{tab:rd_job}).
-This suggests that affirmative action may have reduced the value of networking at UERJ because the new disadvantaged students tended to obtain lower-paying jobs.
-But our RD analysis cannot conclusively identify any spillover effects of affirmative action because the policy also affected the characteristics of marginally-admitted general applicants.\footnote{\enskip Appendix Table \ref{tab:compliers} shows that post-AA general track compliers were more likely to be non-white and younger than pre-AA compliers, although the magnitude of these differences is relatively modest.} To present more compelling evidence on the potential spillover effects of UERJ's policy, we now turn to our second empirical strategy.
+This suggests that there may have been negative spillover effects of affirmative action on other UERJ students.
+In the post-AA cohorts, marginally-admitted general applicants were less likely to work at high-paying firms and more likely to work with affirmative action alumni (Table \ref{tab:rd_job}).
+Thus affirmative action may have reduced the value of networking at UERJ because the new disadvantaged students tended to obtain lower-paying jobs.
+But our RD analysis cannot conclusively identify spillover effects because affirmative action also affected the characteristics of marginally-admitted general applicants.\footnote{\enskip Appendix Table A2 shows that post-AA general track compliers were more likely to be non-white and younger than pre-AA compliers, although the magnitude of these differences is relatively modest.} To present more compelling evidence on spillover effects of UERJ's policy, we turn to our second empirical strategy.